rapyuta-robotics/rapyuta-io-docs/hugo/content/release-updates/2020/december.md

 #### Improvements

-- Added new device error code and troubleshooting for docker login error.
-For more information, [click here](/developer-guide/manage-machines/onboarding/setup-device/failure-codes/)
+- Added new device error code, DEV_E110.
+For more information regarding the error description and troubleshooting, [click here](/developer-guide/manage-machines/onboarding/setup-device/failure-codes/).

 #### SDK